owldance/hootNAS/hoot-os/iso-assets/README.md

-# hootOS - ubuntu ISO assets for booting hootOS
+# hootOS - Extracting ubuntu ISO assets

 The easiest way to create a new BIOS/UEFI bootable ISO, is to use some of the assets from the original ubuntu ISO, the assets we need are basically those